‘Destiny 2’ Rallies Troops With Story Trailer, PC Confirmation, Beta, And More

 As a poster leak hinted last week, Destiny 2 will be released on September 8, 2017.
 The PS4 and Xbox One releases will be accompanied by the PC for the first time in the series.
 Unfortunately, there is no mention of cross-play between any of the platforms in the press release, so that is likely out.

 A beta will happen this summer ahead of the launch of the game.
 Dates have not been announced yet, but there will be two phases.
-Those who pre-order Destiny 2 from select retailers will gain access to the beta early.
+Those that pre-order Destiny 2 from select retailers will gain access to the beta early.
 Those that decide to hold their powder will have to wait for the open beta to go live.

-First gameplay footage of the sequel will debut worldwide on May 18.

-“The broadcast will showcase a variety of fun, action-oriented activities within Destiny 2, and will highlight the brand-new, epic adventure waiting for players,” Activision’s press release states.
+First gameplay of the sequel will debut worldwide on May 18.
+“The broadcast will showcase a variety of fun, action-oriented activities within Destiny 2, and will highlight the brand-new, epic adventure waiting for players,” Activision press release states.

 Naturally, the announcement comes with a cinematic trailer that sets the stage for Destiny players to continue their journey.
 Commander Zavala and Cayde-6 rally the troops in their own unique ways following a Cabal attack on the Last City.
 The Guardians have been forcefully booted from the Tower and outside the walls of the city by a fleet of the massive aliens.